 Represented Fortune 100 company in developing and implementing innovative solution to long-term (and explosive) asbestos liability, through creative use of § 524(g) of Bankruptcy Code, including 11-year hiatus in asbestos litigation in advance of asbestos trust effective date.

-Led the day-to-day defense of a large petroleum company in MDL No. 1358, In re Methyl Tertiary Butyl Ether (MTBE) Products Liability Litigation, which then combined a number of putative private well owner class actions; in the first phase of that MDL, Craig and a McDermott team were able to successfully defeat plaintiffs’ attempts to obtain class certification; the individual cases subsequently settled on very favorable terms
+Led day-to-day defense of a large petroleum company in MDL No. 1358, In re Methyl Tertiary Butyl Ether (MTBE) Products Liability Litigation, which attempted to combine several putative private-well-owner class actions, and defeated plaintiffs’ attempts to obtain class certifications.

 Do not send any information or documents that you want to have treated as secret or confidential.
 Providing information to McDermott via email links on this website or other introductory email communications will not create an attorney-client relationship; will not preclude McDermott from representing any other person or firm in any matter; and will not obligate McDermott to keep confidential the information you provide.
 McDermott cannot enter into an attorney-client relationship with you until McDermott has determined that doing so will not create a conflict of interest and until you and McDermott have entered into a written agreement or engagement letter that sets forth the terms of our relationship.